Pomax/tex2utf/README.md

 # Tex2utf

+For when you need to convert your LaTeX maths to plain text, but you'd like the result to take advantage of the fact that Unicode is a thing, and infinitely better at creatively looking like maths syntax than plain ASCII can ever be.

 This repo is a UTF8 massaging of the `tex2mail` tool (with some fixes around how brackets are constructed) for converting LaTeX maths to an easier to read, plain text form (for use in contexts that don't support graphical rendering).

 The original can be found over on https://ctan.org/pkg/tex2mail.